yiisoft/yii2/docs/guide/start-installation.md

 ### Recommended Nginx Configuration <a name="recommended-nginx-configuration"></a>

 You should have installed PHP as an [FPM SAPI](http://php.net/install.fpm) to use  [Nginx](http://wiki.nginx.org/).
-Use the following Nginx configuration, replacing `path/to/basic/web` with the actual path for `basic/web`.
+Use the following Nginx configuration, replacing `path/to/basic/web` with the actual path for `basic/web` and `mysite.local` with the actual hostname to serve.

 ```
 server {